Rules & Regulations

 Lodging fees are $65.00 per night, unless otherwise noted.
 This fee includes breakfast, lunch and dinner.
-All students staying in the dormitory must check in at the Bookstore between 8:00 a.m. and 4:30 p.m. on the day before classes start, or no later than thirty minutes prior to course start time on the first day of class.
+All students staying in the dormitory must check in at the Registration Building between 8:00 a.m. and 4:30 p.m. on the day before classes start, or no later than thirty minutes prior to course start time on the first day of class.
 After hours check in through the security guard.
 Only students enrolled for training may stay in the dormitory, unless previously approved by the Executive Director.
 On site security is responsible for the safety, conduct and security of dorm occupants, and will be available to assist students during non-training hours.
 If students need to return to their room during class hours, permission must be granted by the course instructor.

 Check-out is by 8:00 a.m. the last day of class and room keys must be deposited in the key drop located at the registration desk before attending class.
 Failure to return the key before class or using the room after the designated check out time may result in additional room charges.